drvinceknight/pfm/src/book/02-algebra/tutorial/main.md

 sympy.discriminant(expression)
 ```

-Now we can complement this with our mathematical knowledge: if a quadratic has a negative descriminant then it does not have any roots and all the values are of the same sign as the coefficient of $x ^ 2 $.
+Now we can complement this with our mathematical knowledge: if a quadratic has a
+negative discriminant then it does not have any roots and all the values are of
+the same sign as the coefficient of $x ^ 2 $.
 Which in this case is $2>0$.

 We can confirm this by directly creating the equation.
-We do this by creating a variable `equation` and assigning it the equation which has a `lhs` and a `rhs`:
+We do this by creating a
+variable `equation` and assigning it the equation which has a `lhs` and a `rhs`:

 ```{code-cell} ipython3
 equation = sympy.Eq(lhs=expression, rhs=0)